Understanding mobility across age groups and what it actually takes to design Voice AI for real people in real cities.

 CustomGPT (ChatGPT), Zapier, Google Sheets, FigJam, Miro, G-Suite

-MY RESPONSIBILITIES
+RESPONSIBILITIES

 Research Recruitment, CustomGPT Build, Synthesis, Design Guidelines, Presentation Narrative